UNINETTSigma2/documentation/faq/migration2saga.md

     ------------------------------ /cluster/modulefiles/all ------------------------------
        SAMtools/1.9-foss-2018b    SAMtools/1.9-intel-2018b
     ...

+**Exercise 14:** Install the easyconfig `snakemake-5.2.4-intel-2018b-Python-3.6.6.eb`.
+Load it and find out what it provides.

 ## Transferring files back home
 Sometimes you may need to transfer files out of Saga, e.g., to your laptop or